1. Downloading and Installation

 If this script fails, report it to the Larch Github Issues (including the error trace and the GetLarch.log file).

 If are already using an existing Anaconda Python, you may want to install Larch into that environment or create a new environment for it.
-This is definitely possible.
 Larch uses many of the common “scipy ecosystem” packages.
-The main packages that you may need to install that may not be installed are:
+The main must-have packages are numpy, scipy, matplotlib, and h5py.
+In addition, the following extra packages that you may need include:

-To be clear, much of the core Larch functionality can be used as a library without these packages installed, but especially wxpython and pymatgen are heavily used and should be installed.
+To be clear, much of the core Larch functionality can be used without these packages as a library.
+But wxpython and pymatgen are heavily used and should be installed.

-To create a dedicated environment, can either use the conda-forge package or try something like this to first create a dedicated “scipy ecosystem” infrastructure and then install xraylarch with pip:
+To create a dedicated environment for Larch, can either use the conda-forge package or try something like this to first create a dedicated “scipy ecosystem” infrastructure and then install xraylarch with pip:

 pip install "xraylarch[larix]"